SnootyMonkey/Falkland-CMS/README.md

 ## STATUS

 Falkland CMS is pre-alpha and not yet usable.
+A usable version is expected by the end of September 2013.

 ## INSTALLATION